CEI-lab/ece3400-2018/docs/schedule.md

 * *Work on milestone 3*
 * Oct 29th, Mon: Algorithms
 * Oct 31st, Wed: Algorithms
 * Nov 2nd, Fri: Team meetings. **Deadline @midnight**: The websites will be graded for contents on milestone 3.
+Fill out and send the [team assessment form](./Teamwork/GroupProcess-QualitativePeerSelfEval.docx) to the instructor.

 Week 12:
 * *Work on milestone 4*